Koxuvar/JS-Password-Generator/README.md

 # JS-Password-Generator
 A deployable web application that generates a password based on given user parameters.

-## For learning purposes only as the source code for the encryption algorithm is available publicaly in this repo.
+## !!
+For learning purposes only as the source code for the encryption algorithm is available publicaly in this repo !!

 ## Description